sergkhit/rsschool-devops-course-tasks/README.md

-Please do not grade task 6 until the evening of Friday (November 26), I need a little more time.
+Please do not grade task 6 until the evening of Saturday (November 30), I need a little more time.
 Thank you in advance.